 Age related sagging skin

 - As your body ages, you expect gradual changes.
-How your body ages depends partially on your genetic patterns of aging.
+How your body ages depend partially on your genetic patterns of aging.
 But your lifestyle choices have a more powerful impact on how well your body ages.
 Some of the following changes may apply to you.
 Others may not.
 A healthy lifestyle may slow many of these normal effects of aging.

 - The skin excessive laxity and sagging is a gradual degenerative process that affects almost all layers of the skin and the underlying tissues including the subcutaneous tissues, muscle layer and the bony structure.